One of the things that the HackMyCF ColdFusion server security scanner looks for, is if the /CFIDE/scripts/

 How do I move it to a non-default location?

-It's pretty easy to move it to a non-default location, because ColdFusion administrator has a setting called Default ScriptSrc Directory (located on the Settings page), by default it is set to /CFIDE/scripts/
+Locate the ColdFusion administrator setting called Default ScriptSrc Directory (on the Settings page), by default it is set to /cf_scripts/scripts

 We can come up with a totally new URI, and be creative, in this blog entry we'll use: /cfjs/ (be sure to pick something unique, and not already in use).